jsilland/piezo/README.md

       </toolchain>
     </toolchains>

-Add the Piezo framework, the protocol buffer frameowrk and Guava as dependencies:
+Add the Piezo framework, the protocol buffer framework and Guava as dependencies:

     <dependencies>
       <dependency>